music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule/04-ptrrefxlinkActuateShow.md

 **'new'**: target of the link appears in a new window

 {:.gloss}
-**'replace'**: target of the link replaces the current resource
+**'replace'**: target of the link replaces the current resource in the same window

 {:.gloss}
 **'embed'**: the content of the target appears at the point of the link

 {:.gloss}
-**'other'**: traversal behavior is unconstrained; application should look for other markup to determine appropriate behavior
+**'none'**: do not permit traversal to the target resource(s); no other markup is provided to determine appropriate behavior

 {:.gloss}
-**'none'**: traversal behavior is unconstrained; no other markup is provided to determine appropriate behavior
+**'other'**: behavior other than permitted by the other values of this attribute; application should look for other markup to determine appropriate behavior

+The value "none" may be used to indicate a link that is not displayed or is not displayable and no other markup is provided to determine appropriate behavior.
 When the value of **@xlink:show** is "other", an application must base a determination of appropriate behavior on factors other than the value of **@xlink:show**.
-The value "none" may be used to indicate a link that is not displayed or is not displayable.

 The following example illustrates a pointer that results in the automatic creation of a new window with the content of the target loaded in it: